wazo-platform/wazo-calld-client/README.md

 xivo-ctid-ng-client
 ===================

 A python library to connect to xivo-ctid-ng.
 HTTPS is used by default.
-Certificates are not verified by default.
-To check if the certificates are valid, use the verify_certificate argument when instantiating the client.
+Certificates are verified by default.
+To disable certificate verification, use the verify_certificate=False argument when instantiating the client.

 Usage: